 It’s important to understand the differences between the types of Medicare Advantage plans to see which works best for you.
 There are several different types of Medicare

 Health Maintenance Organization

 Lets you see doctors and other health professionals who participate in its provider network.
-If your doctor is already in network, it could be a good option because you tend to pay less out-of-pocket with in-network doctors
+If your doctor is already in network, it could be a good option because you tend to pay less out-of-pocket for in-network doctors.

 Preferred Provider Organization

 Covers both in- and out-of-network providers, giving you the freedom to choose any doctor that accepts Medicare assignment, which can work if you prefer that kind of flexibility.

 The plan determines how much it will pay providers and how much you must pay when you get care.
 The treating doctor has to accept the plan’s payment terms and agree to treat you.
 If the doctor doesn’t agree to those terms, then the PFFS plan will not cover services through that doctor.